Peaceful Hong Kong march marred by fire outside court, police say

 Protesters estimated the turnout at 800,000, while police said 183,000.
 In an editorial, the official China Daily newspaper called on the Hong Kong government to uphold the rule of law.

-“Many residents in Hong Kong are fed up with the violence and disruption that have plagued the city for months.
-The record turnout for the district council elections showed they want to express their views peacefully,” said the newspaper, often used by Beijing to put its message out to the world.
+“Many residents in Hong Kong are fed up with the violence and disruption that have plagued the city for months,” said the newspaper, often used by Beijing to put out its message.

 Hong Kong’s new police commissioner had said he would take a “hard and soft approach” to the demonstrations, where acts of violence would be treated harshly but other issues more flexibly.

+Wong declined to comment specifically on their cases and said it was speculation that their refusal was linked to Beijing’s response to U.S. legislation backing pro-democracy protesters in Hong Kong, RTHK said.

+U.S. President Donald Trump last month signed into law the Hong Kong Human Rights and Democracy Act, linking the former British colony’s special treatment under U.S. law to its autonomy from Beijing.

-What started as demonstrations against a now-withdrawn bill allowing extradition to mainland China has morphed into calls for greater democratic freedoms and sometimes violent protests.
+The unrest in the city of about 7.4 million people started in June as demonstrations against a now-withdrawn bill allowing extradition to mainland China.
+It has since morphed into calls for greater democratic freedoms and sometimes violent protests.

-The former British colony has enjoyed relative calm in the weeks since the elections.

 Protesters have set out five demands, including universal suffrage and an investigation into alleged police brutality.